Flag of the European Union EU Clinical Trials Register Help

 End point description

-Change from baseline to Week 8 in urine protein to creatinine ratio in the 200, 400 and 800 mg groups combined
+Percent change from baseline to Week 8 in urine protein to creatinine ratio in the 200, 400 and 800 mg sparsentan groups combined and the 300 mg irbesartan group

 End point type